2013 AGM Report

 The actual numbers (excluding our Honorary Members) currently stand as follows:

 Whilst the majority are of course domiciled in the UK, it is good to see a continuing overseas representation – at 24, overseas membership remains more than a quarter of the total.
 Our current membership comes from:

+and one each from Bermuda, Norway and Sweden and a new member (Migel Roure) from Spain.
 We are especially pleased to welcome those overseas members who are with us here today.

 As always, we welcome suggestions as to any particular enhancements members would like to see to the website.

 Hon.
-Secretary and Panel Member, ARIAS (UK)
+Secretary, Treasurer and Panel Member, ARIAS (UK)